SecurityTokenStandard/EIP-Spec/EIP-ST.md

 ### ERC20 / ERC777 Backwards Compatibility

-If the EIP-PFT implementation is ERC20 / ERC777 compatible (by adding send / transfer functions which define default tranches to operate on) then verifySend should be correspondingly implemented to use the same default logic.
+If the EIP-PFT implementation is ERC20 / ERC777 compatible (by adding send / transfer functions which define default tranches to operate on) then the function `verifySend` should be correspondingly implemented to use the same default logic.

 ### On-chain vs. Off-chain Transfer Restrictions